 Outro

-After a long break, we made our way back down to the road.
-Then we took the same way to go down to the car.
+After a long break, we made our way back to the road and retraced our steps to the car.
 And yes, we went through the private property, aka trespassed, for the second time.
-Oops.
+Oopsy!